Vinicius-Santoro/42-formation-lvl1-1.libft/README.md

 ### _Project 1 - Libft - First project for the formation of software engineers at school 42 São Paulo_

 - This project aims to code a C library regrouping usual functions.
-- My functions’ names must be prefixed by “ft_”.
-For instance strlen becomes ft_strlen.

 <h1></h1>